euske/fgyama/docs/name-consistency.md

 Let X be a set of features and Y be the feature that is correlated with X.

 (Caution:
-Let's not use a term "variable" here because it mix up with programming terms!)
+Let's not use a term "variable" here because it's mixed up with programming terms!)

 When the prediction X → Y has a high confidence, an occurance of X → Z (or lack of Y) suggests that there's an inconsistency;